TTL flash for the simplicity and speed

 For some situations, manual flash is the only way to go.
-For example, when your subject is static in relation to your lights and you have to get consistent lighting, image after image, then manual flash makes the most sense.
+For example, when your subject is static in relation to your lights and you have to get consistent lighting and consistent exposures, image after image, then manual flash makes the most sense.
 But for times where you want to shoot faster, and shoot on the run, I find that TTL flash is the easiest and most fun option for me.

-This image of Aleona was from a recent individual photography workshop in New York.
-As a starting point in explaining how to balance flash and ambient light, we initially work with an easy scenario where the available light isn’t harsh, but also not all that exciting.
-Now we can easily finesse it with a bit of flash from a softbox …
+With this photograph of Aleona, I chose an easy scenario where the available light isn’t harsh.
+While the light might be soft, it is also not all that exciting.
+It’s bland.
+But now we can easily finesse it with a bit of flash from a softbox …

 The technique is simple in this case – under-expose slightly for the ambient light.
 A stop or so.
 Maybe 2/3rd stop.
 Just a bit.
 And then let the TTL flash, diffused by a softbox, pick up the difference in exposure.
 This screen capture from Bridge will show the same image without flash, and then with flash added.